NATO convoy in Afghanistan hit by suicide bomber: U.S. military

 A suicide attacker opened fire inside a mosque packed with worshippers at evening prayers, before detonating his explosives.
 A second explosion came 10 minutes later.

-No one has claimed responsibility for that attack either, but it came a day after the Islamic State group warned it would strike Shiites.
+No one has claimed responsibility for that attack, but it came a day after the Islamic State group warned it would strike Shiites.
 The Sunni militant group considers Shiite Muslims as apostates.

 Herat provincial spokesman Jilani Farhad said that to reduce the possibility of more attacks, a planned Shiite protest against the attack was to be held just before the burial on Wednesday afternoon, rather than at a separate time and location.